slouc/concurrency-in-scala-with-ce/README.md

 [pool-1-thread-2] A
 [pool-1-thread-1] A
 ```
-Note how threads are taking turns, but both are executing "A".
+Note how threads are still taking turns, but they are both are executing "A".

 Why does this happen?

-On every `flatMap` call (`map` too), `Future` needs to have access to the `ExecutionContext`.
+On every `flatMap` call (`map` too), `Future` needs to have access to the `ExecutionContext`:
-Its signature is literally:
 ```
 def flatMap[S](f: T => Future[S])(implicit executor: ExecutionContext): Future[S]
 ```
-So in every step of the for-comprehension, `Future` will dispatch its computation back to our two-threaded pool (note: I heard that implementation of `Future` might change in this regard and that calls to `ExecutionContext` are going to be "batched" to improve performance, but I couldn't find any official source for this at the time of writing).
+In every step of the for-comprehension, `Future` will dispatch its computation back to our two-threaded pool (note: I heard that implementation of `Future` might change in this regard and that calls to `ExecutionContext` are going to be "batched" to improve performance, but I couldn't find any official source for this at the time of writing).

 This explains why we see alternating threads taking turns in computing "A".